ThanapatNon/FOODMOOD/README.md

 ---

 ## 📜 License
-Copyright (c) 2025 FOODMOOD TEAM
+Copyright (c) 2025 THANAPAT NONPASSOPON

-These web application created by FOODMOOD Team and not allowed to use in commercial.
+These web application created by Thanapat Nonpassopon and not allowed to use in commercial.